 This is not starvation.
 Starvation happens when a healthy person does not get enough food, and they feel intense hunger.
 When someone is dying, the body can no longer absorb or make use of food.
 Feelings of hunger and thirst go away.
 Your loved one will eat less and may prefer softer foods and liquids before their appetite disappears.

 Dehydration may bring relief.

-There is clear medical evidence that during the last phase of a terminal illness, dehydration can bring comfort.
-Vomiting may stop, and pain from tumors may lessen.
+There is clear medical evidence that during the last phase of a terminal illness, dehydration can bring comfort to your loved one.
+When they stop drinking, they may also stop vomiting, and they may have less pain from any tumors they have.
 Coughing, congestion, and mucus in the lungs may also decrease.

 - Allow your loved one to choose the foods that they find most appealing.

 - Do not force your loved one to eat or point out to them that they are eating less.

 - Make mealtime a quiet and pleasant time (with candles, flowers, or soft music).

 - Make the most of breakfast — appetites tend to be higher at the start of the day.

 - Offer favorite foods in small amounts or liquid nutritional supplements.